abhayrokkam/fitbit-analytics/README.md

     docker-compose up --build -d
     ```
     This command will:
-    - Build the `ingestion` service Docker images.
+    - Build three Docker images.
     - Pull the `timescaledb` image.
+    - Start all four services and connect them on a shared network.
-    - STart both containers.
-The ingestion container will wait until its scheduled cron time to run the script.
+    - The `ingestion` container will run its script daily based on the cron schedule (6:00 AM UTC).

+5. Accessing the Application

+    Once the containers are running, you can access the different parts of the application:
+    - Frontend Dashboard: Open your web browser and navigate to `http://localhost:8501`.
+Here you can visualize the data.
+    - Backend API Docs: The FastAPI backend provides interactive documentation.
+Access it by navigating to `http://localhost:8000/docs`.

-5. Verify the Setup
+    Verify and Manage the Setup:

-    You can check the logs to see the output from the services.
+    - You can check the logs to see the output from each service.
     ```bash
-    # Logs of ingestion service
-    docker-compose logs -f ingestion

-    # Logs for the database
+    # Logs for specific service (e.g., frontend)
-    docker-compose logs -f timescaledb
+    docker-compose logs -f frontend

+    # Available services: ingestion, frontend, backend, timescaledb
     ```
-    To connect to the databse directly, you can use a PostgreSQL client like `psql`.

-### Configuration
+## Configuration

 All configurations are managed through the `.env` file.